← Back to all companies

 Safety Benchmark Results

 FSF evaluation results published for each Gemini model.
-Includes CBRN, harmful manipulation, ML R&D capability levels.🔗
+Includes CBRN, harmful manipulation, ML R&D capability levels.
+Gemini 3.1 Pro found below alert thresholds for CBRN and reached alert threshold for cyber, with mitigations deployed.🔗

 Acceptable Use Policy